 21 And all the men of his city shall stone him with stones, that he die: so shalt thou put evil away from among you; and all Israel shall hear, and fear.”

-Thank God things are different today where if you have found yourself starting down the path of alcohol and drugs, you don’t need to continue this way and end in a deplorable state.
+Thank God things are different today.
+If you found yourself starting down the path of alcohol and drugs, you don’t need to continue this way and end in a deplorable state.
 Before you drop out of school or destroy your family, God has a way to help you end this drug and alcohol abuse for good.
-But first, with your whole heart, you must be honest with yourself and admit you are powerless over the addiction.
+But first, you must be honest with yourself and admit you are powerless over the addiction with your whole heart.
 Admit that you have a serious need and ask God to forgive you of your sins.
 Jesus said that God so loved the world that He gave His only begotten son that whosoever shall believe on Him shall be saved.
 God has made a way out of sin and the drug and alcohol addiction that might be affecting your life today.

 1 John 1:9